MIDL-Conference/midl-website/pages/winter-workshop-25.md

 As in previous editions, the core idea is to prepare early career researchers for their contributions to MIDL 2025, be it paper submissions or reviewing.
 Thus, we will host two workshops on exactly these topics, including practical sessions to sharpen your research skills.

-The Winter Workshop 2025 will take place on **11 December 2024** and **29 January 2025** as a virtual Zoom event.
-This year, it is divided into two workshop tracks.
+The Winter Workshop 2025 will take place on **11th December 2024** (for paper writing) and **29th January 2025** (for paper reviewing) as a virtual Zoom event.
+This year, the winter workshop is divided into two tracks.
 The event will be free of charge.
 However, a mandatory registration is necessary, and Zoom links will be sent out after registration.

 {{ button("Winter Workshop Registration Link", "https://forms.gle/5HQz6UQT1GmKdGnw5") }}